T0biii/cursor-mc-teamspeak-plugin/README.md

 ## Prerequisites

-- Java 17 or higher
+- Java 17 or higher (for local development)
-- Docker and Docker Compose (optional, for PostgreSQL setup)
+- Docker and Docker Compose (for PostgreSQL setup and Docker-based builds)
 - TeamSpeak 3 Server
 - PostgreSQL Database (optional, SQLite is available as an alternative)